gohugoio/hugo/content/templates/lookup-order.md

 ## Single Page Template Lookup Examples

-The lookup order is best illustrated by example.
+The lookup order is best illustrated through examples.
 The following shows you the process Hugo uses for finding the appropriate template to render your [single content][], but the concept holds true for all templates in Hugo.

-1. The project is using the theme `mytheme`, which would be specified as `theme = "mytheme" or `theme: mytheme` in the project's [`config.toml` or `config.yaml`][config], respectively.
+1. The project is using the theme `mytheme` (specified in the project's [configuration][config]).
 2. The layouts and content directories for the project are as follows:

 ```bash